-Although we didn't rate this nursing home favorably overall, we want to point out its relatively favorable short-term care score.
-We gave it a respectable grade of B in this area, which was much better than its overall score.
-Our short-term care grades are based in part on the facility's quantity of skilled nursing services.
-This includes a wide range of services, spanning from registered nurses to physical and occupational therapists, in addition to other forms of therapy.
-Unfortunately, we were not able to locate information on registered nurse or physical therapy staffing for this nursing home.
-The last statistic we assessed in this category is the percentage of patients who were able to return home from the nursing home.
-We found that 6.3 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+We wanted to point out that this facility's short-term care grade outpaced its overall score.
+In fact, we gave it a B+ for short-term care.
+Our short-term care grades are crucial for patients seeking rehabilitation.
+Rehabilitation generally mandates more skilled nursing.
+This includes a broad scope of nursing services, ranging from registered nurses to physical and occupational therapists, as well as other forms of therapy.
+Unfortunately, we weren't able to find information about this nursing home's registered nurse or physical therapy staffing.
+The last measure we looked at in this category is the number of patients who were able to leave the facility and return home.
+We discovered that 0 percent of this nursing home's residents were able to return home.

 Does this page answer your questions about The Golden Rule Home?

 This nursing home received a solid inspection report this year as well, with few dings from the applicable government inspectors.
 As a result, it earned one of our better grades in that category with a score of B-.
 These inspection ratings weigh several factors, including deficiencies and federal fines.
 You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
 Although this place had a few deficiencies on its inspection report, none were severe based on CMS' deficiency scale.
 A couple of minor deficiencies should not lead you to cross a nursing home off your list.